edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 14.33.21.png)
 <sub><sup>_guess who ran into the above error_</sup></sub>

-If you haven't yet configured your Firebase project,follow the below steps in the documentation:
+If you haven't yet configured your Firebase project, follow the below steps in the documentation:
 <https://rnfirebase.io/#generating-ios-credentials>

-### Sending the Link to the User Email
+### Sending the Magic link

-We want to use the `sendSignInLinkToEmail` method to send the a magic link to the user email.
+To send a magic link to the user’s email, we want to use the `sendSignInLinkToEmail` method.

 ```jsx
 import React, { useState, useEffect } from "react";